Here’s How Quickly You Become Emotionally Drained, Based on Your Personality Type

 ISFPs are very comfortable with their emotions and spend a lot of time trying to understand them.
 This helps the ISFP process their feelings and work through them without becoming emotionally drained.
 This does help the ISFP move forward and cope with a lot of emotions throughout their lives.
 When ISFPs struggle is when they have to focus on someone who is overwhelmed for a long time, since they do need plenty of time to themselves to feel energized.

 ESFPs are very comfortable with their own emotions, which can make it easier for them to maintain a high emotional energy.
 They are connected with their own feelings and take time to understand and process them.
-This actually helps the ESFP feel less emotionally drained, and helps them move forward without needing time to recharge.
+This actually helps the ESFP feel less emotionally drained and helps them move forward without needing time to recharge.
 ESFPs enjoy being around their loved ones and want to maintain a sense of happiness and harmony.
-When the ESFP does feel drained it is often because someone is trying to force negativity energy onto them.
+When the ESFP does feel drained it is often because someone is trying to force negative energy onto them.

 You Might Also Enjoy: